 On the ship, Emkir and Aiden watched as the media shifted from "breaking news" mode to "analysis mode".
 Soon, all the stations were correcting their reports to the released details as they said word from the highest authorities had now clarified things.
 Even those who had been most judgmental had to find a way to admit it was obvious what they'd been told was not what happened as they fell in line.
 Of course, their sources were all un-named, through some veil of obscuration.
 Many did moderate the shift, by adding commentary that Major Kaihvos was accused of war crimes in the Jesedipere system so the accusations were considered reasonable.
 They also discussed the identities of all the others from the Hotel California and Countess Ursara's ship.

 As the news feed learned that the attacker was from the Jesedipere Trade station delegation, speculation spun around a possible act of vengeance or revenge.
-Some of the talking heads even edged into speculation if Rol only defended himself from the attack or used excessive force himself, as he was a trained combatant.
+Some of the talking heads even colored their speculation, wondering if Rol had only defended himself from the attack.
+Or if he'd intentionally used excessive force himself, as he was a trained combatant.
 Additional details were given that Rol had been released, the attacker was in custody and not dead but in medical services.
 It was released that the rest of the Jesedipere delegation had been taken into custody during the investigation.
 As Emkir watched for signs of bias, he did see a few outlets saying Major Kaihvos was not expected to be charged and appeared to be the victim in this incident.
 Others were fairly obvious as they allowed the unreported to hang like a suggestion that there were still significant questions.

-As this settled into repeated reporting, it became easier for Emkir and Aiden to spend time looking at each outlet they selected. to find small signs of positive or negative reporting.
+After the story started repeating into the reporting cycle, it got easier for Emkir and Aiden to spend time looking at each outlet for any signs of positive or negative reporting bias.
 But the sheer number of channels was such that Emkir couldn't cover a large enough percentage of them.
 As he realized he was not going to be able to cover as much ground as he wanted, Emkir considered using the computer to filter key words from the data stream.
 While the math was very much against him, Emkir thought it will help remove some outlets.
-As he considered this, Emkir unhappily realized this was gong to eat a lot of his time for very little return.
+As he considered this, Emkir unhappily realized this was going to eat a lot of his time for very little return.
 For his part, Aiden was at least aware of the disasters that were descending on him and kept working on collecting data for Emkir.Meeting With The Lawyers

 As the lawyers and Countess's people moved into the room with the Knight's team, Rol joked about staying at the door as a bouncer.
 That hit like a lead balloon as the door closed and the lead lawyer said, "Ok folks, this is how it looks.
 With what we've seen, there are some minor legal issues that can come back to Major Kaihvos, and we'll look into that.
 But we also have an iron-clad civil suit against the Jesedipere Trade Commission, and we can name in that the Subsector government of the Aramis Subsector, because they sponsored the team to be here.
 So, at this point, we're willing to cover the felony case and accusations against Major Kaihvos pro-bono, as everyone's going to get paid from the civil suit.
 After a pause, he continued, "You can thank the Countess for that.
 We don't normally give up our initial fees, but she's a very good client, she brought us to you and has encouraged us to treat you as we would her.
 So there is that.